This artist’s concept illustrates a young, red dwarf star surrounded by three planets. Image Creidt: NASA/JPL

 The largest of the three is orbiting too far from the star, while the smallest is too close.

 The middle-sized planet is in the ‘Goldilocks’ zone, meaning it is just close enough to its star for life to potentially be supported.
+For more on this, read our guide What makes a planet habitable?

 “It is fascinating to look out at the vastness of space and think a star so very close to us – a near neighbour – could host a habitable planet,” says the study’s author Dr Duncan Wright.